 Being a small city, Royse City does not have a public transit system used by locals to get to and from work.

-The education level of Royse City citizens is a little higher than the average for US cities and towns: 23.86% of adults in Royse City have at least a bachelor's degree.
+The citizens of Royse City are slightly better educated than the national average of 21.84% for all cities and towns, with 23.50% of adults in Royse City having a bachelor's degree or advanced degree.

+Royse City is a somewhat ethnically-diverse city.
 The people who call Royse City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Royse City residents report their race to be White, followed by Black or African-American.
 Royse City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.36% of the city’s residents.
-Important ancestries of people in Royse City include German, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 12.24% of the city’s residents.
+Important ancestries of people in Royse City include Irish, English, Italian, and Dutch.

 The most common language spoken in Royse City is English.
 Other important languages spoken here include Spanish and Portuguese.